Barnt Green railway station: History

 A correspondent who lived close to Barnt Green station from the Second World War onwards reminds us that it stood on an important NE-SW express route.
 It was part of the route of The Pines Express for a long time.
 As a child he would stand on the Worcester-Birmingham platform with his sister, seeing ambulance trains painted dark green with red crosses passing through.
 Other troop trains held American soldiers and when they saw us, they threw sweets and coins to us which came bouncing across the platform.
 At that time there was a large waiting room on that side with a ticket window, now removed.
 Close to that stood a green-painted W H Smith bookstall run by Mr. C. B. Fallick.
 On summer Saturdays the sound of holiday special trains climbing the Lickey Incline with their bankers was clearly audible and then shortly afterwards they would "burst out" from under the road bridge at the end of the platform.
 They were mostly hauled by Black Fives, sometimes a Patriot and occasionally a Midland Compound valiantly hauling one of those long trains.
 The compounds typically hauled most of the Birmingham-Worcester local trains and he would travel down and up the Lickey Incline to school once a day for six years, acquiring a lifelong love for those locomotives and the hollow bark of their exhaust.

-The Evesham loop line through Redditch and Evesham was used in Midland and LMS days as a relief route for freight traffic to avoid the steeply-graded Lickey Incline in addition to carrying local passenger traffic, but under British Rail auspices it was closed to passengers south of Redditch in October 1962 due to the poor condition of the track (formal closure occurring on 17 June 1963) and completely in July 1964.
+The Evesham loop line through Redditch and Evesham was used in Midland and LMS days as a relief route for freight traffic to avoid the steeply graded Lickey Incline in addition to carrying local passenger traffic, but under British Rail auspices it was closed to passengers south of Redditch in October 1962 due to the poor condition of the track (formal closure occurring on 17 June 1963) and completely in July 1964.

 The remaining part of the branch north of Redditch had seen its service dieselised and improved to hourly in April 1960, only for it to be listed for closure in the Beeching Report of 1963 along with Barnt Green station itself.
 As a precursor to this, the timetable was drastically cut back in May 1964, with only a handful of (mostly) peak period services being retained.
 However the route was eventually reprieved in August 1965 after protests from local rail users and the area's four MPs.
+The main station building was demolished in 1970, while the large waiting room and booking office on the opposite platform continued in use into the mid-1970s, complete with a roaring coal fire welcoming passengers on winter mornings.